 Implementing effective feedback mechanisms in order to demonstrate how their views have been taken into account The Council welcomes customers to raise concern or compliments with any aspect of service provision.
 All complaints and compliments are recorded on a corporate database.
-A summary of complaints and compliments is published on a quarterly basis with decisions fed back to stakeholders.
+A summary of complaints and compliments is reported on through InPhase via a quarterly statement with decisions fed back to stakeholders.
 The outcome from consultation activities are published on the Council website.
-Communications Strategy, Customer Complaints, Compliments & Contacts Policy, Customer Service Strategy, Website consultations pages.
+Communications Delivery Plan 2021, Customer Complaints, Compliments & Contacts Policy, Customer Service Strategy, Website consultations pages.
 Balancing feedback from more active stakeholder groups with other stakeholder groups to ensure inclusivity This seeks to primarily address how the council can deal with competing demands in a community.
 The primary competing demand for the Council is the decreasing level of Council resources versus demands from customers for a high level of service.
-Communications Strategy, Diversity & Equality Policy, Equality Impact Assessments (EQIA's).
+Communications Delivery Plan 2021, Diversity & Equality Policy, Equality Impact Assessments (EQIA's).
 Taking account of the interests of future generations of tax payers and service users This is considered on a case by case basis and balancing the various needs within the Council.
 Committee reports, Budget setting process, Equality Impact Assessments (EQIA's).